IBM-Cloud/docs-services/services/HPCaaS-from-Rescale/support.md

 # Contacting IBM Support

-If you need help with our HPCaaS from Rescale, we are here to assist you using any of the three options below.
+If you need help with HPCaaS from Rescale, we are here to assist you using any of the three options below.

 ## Option One - Opening a Ticket with IBM Cloud Support